KHEngineering/RoboRio/controls/controls.md

 ##Establishing Comms to the RoboRio

 When you get the RoboRio from the factory, the ethernet port is configured for dhcp.
-You can leave it in this setting, infact it is recommened by first to do so.
+You can leave it in this setting, infact it is recommened by FIRST to do so.

 <br><br>

-The D-link will assign the RoboRio it's IP address, and you should use the mDNS name of the RoboRio to locate it.
+The D-link (after configuring with the Bridge Configuration Utility) will assign the RoboRio it's IP address, and you should use the mDNS name of the RoboRio to locate it.

+<br><br>

 Also leave your Driverstation network interface in DHCP mode as well.

 <br><br>